yanyuchen1661/Bioinformatics/README.md

 This project provides a new view to study the epigenetic modification in AD, through cell type specific DM analysis.
 This cell-type specific idea in the differential analysis could provide insights for diagnostic biomarkers and therapeutic targets.
 Future studies could address cell-type specific idea in AD area to validate new treatment and discover more biological progress associated with AD.

 ### Reference:
 Allen, Mariet et al. 2012.
 “Novel Late-Onset Alzheimer Disease Loci Variants Associate with Brain Gene Expression.”
-Neurology 79(3): 221–28.
+Neurology 79(3): 221–28.Alzheimer’s association.
-Alzheimer’s association.
 2019.
 “What Is Alzheimer ’ S ?”

 Barrachina, Marta, and Isidre Ferrer.
 2009.
 “DNA Methylation of Alzheimer Disease and Tauopathy-Related Genes in Postmortem Brain.”
 Journal of Neuropathology and Experimental Neurology 68(8): 880–91.

 Bennett, D.A. et al. 2012.
 “Overview and Findings from the Rush Memory and Aging Project.”
 Current Alzheimer Research 9(6): 646–63.

 Bennett, David A et al. 2018.
 “Religious Orders Study and Rush Memory and Aging Project.”
 Journal of Alzheimer’s disease : JAD 64(s1): S161–89. https://www.ncbi.nlm.nih.gov/pubmed/29865057.

 Bennett, David A, Julie A Schneider, Zoe Arvanitakis, and Robert S Wilson.
 2012.
 “Overview and Findings from the Religious Orders Study.”
 Current Alzheimer research 9(6): 628–45.

 Braak, H, and E Braak.
 1991.
 “Neuropathological Stageing of Alzheimer-Related Changes.”
 Acta neuropathologica 82(4): 239–59.
 Chouliaras, Leonidas et al. 2013.
 “Consistent Decrease in Global DNA Methylation and Hydroxymethylation in the Hippocampus of Alzheimer’s Disease Patients.”
 Neurobiology of Aging 34(9): 2091–99. http://dx.doi.org/10.1016/j.neurobiolaging.2013.02.021.

 Deepali J. Mane, Dr. Mrs. Vanita Kanase and Mr. Imtiyaz Ansari.
 2018.
 “AN OVERVIEW OF TREATMENT FOR ALZHEIMER՚S DISEASE.”
 5(6): 170–75.

 Esteller, Manel.
 2002.
 “CpG Island Hypermethylation and Tumor Suppressor Genes: A Booming Present, a Brighter Future.”
 Oncogene 21(35 REV. ISS.
 3): 5427–40.